YariSPB/JumpKeysWinForms/README.md

 # JumpKeysWinForms
-JumpKeys is a .Net project designed to improve keyboard accessibility of Windows Forms UI
+JumpKeys is a .Net project designed to improve keyboard accessibility for Windows Forms UI.

+This is an open-source project.